 Doyle grimaced and muttered "Why does she have to keep calling me names?"

 Whilst Cordelia was busy helping the Listers escape through the back door, because even with Cole shimmering as many as he could (and scaring the life out of everyone when he reappeared looking like Belthazor, because this kind of high-frequency shimmering was ludicrously tiring) the Listers weren't getting out fast enough, Drusilla, Angel and Doyle (who was indeed spiny) made a run for it - out of the front door, right into the path of the marching squadron of the Scourge.

 As the trio hared away, the soldiers (who, to Angel's disgust, were even wearing Nazi style uniforms) gave chase.
-They saw half-breeds, they chased half-breeds, they killed half-breeds.
+They saw half-breeds, they chased half-breeds, and they killed half-breeds.
 It was as simple as that.
 None of them noticed the fact that it looked like Angel was chasing the other two.

 Eventually, Doyle and Drusilla veered into an abandoned house, which Angel followed them into, and which the Scourge followed him into.
 That much went according to Angel's plan.